 - ensures every woman has a named midwife who is responsible for ensuring she has personalised, one-to-one care throughout pregnancy, childbirth and during the postnatal period, including additional support for those who have a maternal health concern; - reduces the incidence and impact of postnatal depression through earlier diagnosis, and better intervention and support. - 4.12 Our ambition is to help give children the best start in life, and promote their health and resilience as they grow up; and the Government's commitment to an additional 4,200 health visitors by 2015 will help to ensure this vital support for new families.
 We expect to see the NHS, working together with schools and children's social services, supporting and safeguarding vulnerable, looked-after and adopted children, through a more joined-up approach to addressing their needs.
-We welcome the Board's commitment to its full participation in local safeguarding arrangements for vulnerable children and adults.
-We will work with the NHS Commissioning Board, and Healthwatch England, to consider how best to ensure that the views of children, especially those with specific healthcare needs, are listened to. - 4.13 One area where there is a particular need for improvement, working in partnership across different services, is in supporting children and young people with special educational needs or disabilities.
-The Board's objective is to ensure that they have access to the services identified in their agreed care plan, and that parents of children who could benefit have the option of a personal budget based on a single assessment across health, social care and education. - 4.14 Timely access to services is a critical part of our experience of care.
+We welcome NHS England's commitment to its full participation in local safeguarding arrangements for vulnerable children and adults.
+We will work with NHS England, and Healthwatch England, to consider how best to ensure that the views of children, especially those with specific healthcare needs, are listened to. - 4.13 One area where there is a particular need for improvement, working in partnership across different services, is in supporting children and young people with special educational needs or disabilities.
+NHS England's objective is to ensure that they have access to the services identified in their agreed care plan, and that parents of children who could benefit have the option of a personal budget based on a single assessment across health, social care and education. - 4.14 Timely access to services is a critical part of our experience of care.
 The NHS should be there for people when they need it; this means providing equally good care seven days of the week, not just Monday to Friday.
 More generally, over the last decade, the NHS has made enormous improvements in reducing waiting times for services.
 The people of England expect all parts of the NHS to comply with the rights, and fulfil the commitments set down in the NHS Constitution, including to maintain high levels of performance in access to care.
-The Board's objective is to uphold these rights and commitments, and where possible to improve the levels of performance in access to care. - 4.15 Too often, access to services for people with mental health problems is more restricted and waiting times are longer than for other services, with no robust system of measurement in place even to quantify the scale of the problem.
-As part of its objective to put mental health on a par with physical health, we expect the Board to be able to comprehensively identify levels of access to, and waiting times for, mental health services.
-We want the Board to work with CCGs to address unacceptable delays and significantly improve access and waiting times for all mental health services, including IAPT.
-We will also work with the Board to consider new access standards, including waiting times, for mental health services, including the financial implications of any such standards.

-Ensuring that people have a positive experience of care: Key areas where progress will be expected (Part four of the NHS Outcomes Framework) Overarching indicators 4a Patient experience of primary care i GP services ii GP out-of-hours services iii NHS Dental Services 4b Patient experience of hospital care 4c Friends and Family test Improvement areas Improving people's experience of outpatient care 4.1 Patient experience of outpatient services Improving hospitals' responsiveness to personal needs 4.2 Responsiveness to in-patients' personal needs Improving people's experience of accident and emergency services 4.3 Patient experience of A&E services Improving access to primary care services 4.4 Access to i GP services and ii NHS dental services Improving women and their families' experience of maternity services 4.5 Women's experience of maternity services Improving the experience of care for people at the end of their lives 4.6 Bereaved carers' views on the quality of care in the last 3 months of life Improving the experience of healthcare for people with mental illness Improving the experience of healthcare for people with mental illness 4.7 Patient experience of community mental health services 4.7 Patient experience of community mental health services 4.7 Patient experience of community mental health services Improving children and young people's experience of healthcare

-4.9 An indicator is under development
+NHS England's objective is to uphold these rights and commitments, and where possible to improve the levels of performance in access to care.

+Ensuring that people have a positive experience of care: Key areas where progress will be expected (Part four of the NHS Outcomes Framework)

+- 4a Patient experience of primary care

+- i GP services ii GP out-of-hours services iii NHS Dental Services

+- 4b Patient experience of hospital care

+- 4c Friends and Family test

+Improving people's experience of outpatient care

+4.1 Patient experience of outpatient services

+Improving hospitals' responsiveness to personal needs

+4.2 Responsiveness to in-patients' personal needs

+Improving people's experience of accident and emergency services

+4.3 Patient experience of A&E services

+Improving access to primary care services

+4.4 Access to i GP services and ii NHS dental services

+Improving women and their families' experience of maternity services

+4.5 Women's experience of maternity services

+Improving the experience of care for people at the end of their lives

+4.6 Bereaved carers' views on the quality of care in the last 3 months of life

+Improving the experience of healthcare for people with mental illness

+4.7 Patient experience of community mental health services

+Improving children and young people's experience of healthcare

+4.8 Children and young people's experience of outpatient services

+Improving people's experience of integrated care

+4.9 People's experience of integrated care